 If you're using royal icing like me, let them dry for at least 30 minutes.
 If you're using buttercream - you don't have to be so careful!

-Here are a bunch of them all drying…
+Here are a bunch of the Bunny Tail Cake Balls all drying...

 Paint some more melted chocolate on the bottom of each cake ball...